Case Studies

 Lakeside Towers Multifamily – New York City Energy Efficiency Corporation (NYCEEC)

-The property entered into a power purchase agreement (PPA) with Strategic Finance Group to purchase electrical and thermal generation from a 125 kW Tecogen cogeneration system.
+Lakeside Towers Multifamily, an affordable multifamily building in Queens, NY, entered into a power purchase agreement (PPA) with Strategic Finance Group to purchase electrical and thermal generation from a 125 kW Tecogen cogeneration system.
 NYCEEC provided a $420,000 loan to a special purpose entity owned by Strategic Finance Group to purchase and install the cogeneration system and associated equipment.
-This loan with a $201,000 NYSERDA incentive financed the majority of the project cost.
+NYCEEC’s financing will reduce energy waste, save the building money, and provide residents with significant resiliency benefits.